 Her eyes filled with tears.
 "You never said a word although you knew how I feel about you.
 You kept me out of the loop..."

-Some time passed.
-Greg was released from the hospital.
-His wounds started to heal but still showed in his face.
+When Greg was released from the hospital his wounds had started to heal though the bruises in his face still reminded everyone of the cruel incident.
 Life went on anyway.
-Crimes didnīt just stop to happen to let a man fully recover.
-As well as they didnīt wait for another man to solve his own personal puzzle.
-One night, as it was exceptionally slow in the lab, the team was lingering in the break room, eating, drinking or reading.
-Nobody talked.
-Even Hodges, who lolled in a corner, havenīt said a word for about five minutes, but only for the reason he was busy watching them all.
+Crimes didn't stop to happen to let a man fully recover as well as they didn't wait for another man to solve his own personal puzzle.
+However, one night, as it was exceptionally slow in the lab, the team was lingering in the break room, eating, drinking, or reading, and even Hodges lolled silent in a corner checking his cell, Gil disturbed the silence out of the blue.
+"I got an invitation to an entomology convention this weekend in San Francisco."

 Gil raised one eyebrow.
 "How do you know I decided to go?"